dennis-johnson-dev/test-profiler/README.md

 Create a new dashboard and start seeing your data!

-Some useful metrics noted here are actual time and base time as well as the number of renders for a particular copmonent.
+Some useful metrics noted here are actual duration and base duration as well as the number of renders for a particular copmonent.

 App Component Timings:

 ![./docs/app_response_time_queries.png](./docs/app_response_time_queries.png)

-Component Render Count
+Component Render Count:

 ![./docs/render_count.png](./docs/render_count.png)